kariasmith/kariasmith/README.md

 ### Hi there 👋

-🌱 I’m currently taking the Python stack at Coding Dojo. codingdojo.com 🌱 I’m currently learning with help from docs.github.com 🔭 I’m currently working on assignments that use Python, Flask, HTML, Bootstrap, and SQL.
+🌱 I’m currently taking the Python stack at Coding Dojo. codingdojo.com 🌱 Learning with help from docs.github.com
+🔭 Working on assignments that use Python, Flask, HTML, Bootstrap, and SQL.

 👩‍🎓 I have a Bachelors of Science degree in Computer Information Systems.
 🥷 Taking the Python stack at Coding Dojo.
-👩‍💻 Have over 10 years experience working in the IT field as a Software Test Engineer.
+👩‍💻 Have over 10 years experience working in the IT field as a Software Test Engineer and Agile practices.

 🦄 My interests are in the Agroforestry, Aerospace, and Health industries.